IlanRossigneul/Rubik-s-Square/README.md

 # Rubik-s-Square

-#### Project realized in two days at the end of two weeks of learning in C at the Coding Academy by Epitech.
+#### Project realized in two days at the end of two weeks learning C at the Coding Academy by Epitech.

 We were asked to solve a defined Rubik's Square with imposed methods (semi brute force).
 I decided to improve the program by adding a shuffle to the initialization, delays between each movement and a clear system for clarity.